harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

  {% include responsive-image.html src='/assets/img/surface-linux/tablet_mode.jpg' alt='Windows Computer in Tablet Mode.
 Photo by Felix Wong' %}

-## Running Linux on a Surface Device
+## Installing Linux on a Surface Device

-The solution, at least for me, was to install some flavor of linux on a surface device and to run Waydroid on it, allowing me to install Android applications.
-Linux offers a huge variaty of desktop environments and extensions which I can use to customize how I interact with the operating system, and Waydroid means that I can install and use purpose built mobile applications that are meant to be interacted with on a tablet.
+The solution, at least for me, was to install some flavor of linux on a Surface Pro and to run Waydroid on it, allowing me to install Android applications.
+Linux offers a huge variety of desktop environments and extensions which I can use to customize how I interact with the operating system, and Waydroid means that I can install and use purpose built mobile applications that are meant to be interacted with on a tablet.

+The Surface Pro 1-9 all used Intel based processors and the [Linux Surface](https://github.com/linux-surface/linux-surface) project includes kernel extensions for getting all the Surface hardware to work with Linux, including the touch screen, type cover, and stylus.
+The newest Surface Pro 11 use Snapdragon X Elite processor, which is impressive, but which, as of October 2025, does not have great Linux support ([Ubuntu 20.05 has some support, although not for the Surface Pro 10](https://discourse.ubuntu.com/t/faq-ubuntu-25-04-on-snapdragon-x-elite/61016)).